pomerium/pomerium/docs/docs/topics/programmatic-access.md

 ### Callback handler

 It is the script or application's responsibility to create a HTTP callback handler.
 Authenticated sessions are returned in the form of a [callback](https://developer.okta.com/docs/concepts/auth-overview/#what-kind-of-client-are-you-building) from pomerium to a HTTP server.
-This is the `redirect_uri` value used to build login API's URL, and represents the URL of a (usually local) HTTP server responsible for receiving the resulting user session in the form of `pomerium_jwt` and `pomerium_refresh_token` query parameters.
+This is the `redirect_uri` value used to build login API's URL, and represents the URL of a (usually local) HTTP server responsible for receiving the resulting user session in the form of `pomerium_jwt` query parameters.

 See the python script below for example of how to start a callback server, and store the session payload.

 ## Handling expiration and revocation

-Your application should handle token expiration.
-If the session expires before work is done, the identity provider issued `refresh_token` can be used to create a new valid session.

-Also, your script or application should anticipate the possibility that a granted `refresh_token` may stop working.
+Your script or application should anticipate the possibility that your underlying  `refresh_token` may stop working.
 For example, a refresh token might stop working if the underlying user changes passwords, revokes access, or if the administrator removes rotates or deletes the OAuth Client ID.

 ## High level workflow